Kembali ke Halaman Spesies

 • Predators explain why the principle matters.

-Habitat: Deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover.
+Habitat: Native range keys: north_america.
+Deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover.

-Native range: Deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover.
+Native range: Native range keys: north_america.
+Deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover.

 To find Western Diamondback Rattlesnake in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Deserts, grasslands, scrub, rocky areas, and rodent burrows fit Rattle Distance because warning needs open space and cover. than by covering too much ground.

 • Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances